voostindie/vincents-productivity-suite-for-alfred/README.md

 But please remember that I've had exactly one person in mind while creating this suite: me. *Your mileage may vary!*

 **Update October 2020**: This is version 3.0 of this tool.
-More than one year after version 2.0, from August 2019!
+A little over one year since version 2.0 from August 2019!
 The biggest change on the outside is that commands are now grouped by the type of entity instead of by the plugin that provides them.
-That seems like a small thing, but actually it makes the naming of the commands much more reasonable.
+That seems like a small change, but actually it makes the naming of the commands much more reasonable.
 Internally a lot has changed as well.
 There's now a much better decoupling of plugin classes from each other.
-But the configuration file hasn't changed.
+There's more reuse between plugins, and plugins require less code.
+But, the configuration file hasn't actually changed.

 ## So, what's this all about?

 This is a command-line interface (CLI) as well as an [Alfred](https://www.alfredapp.com) workflow on top of a set of Ruby scripts that make my daily computer work a lot more efficient.
 So, yes it's macOS only, and specifically it works with:

 - Alfred (duh!)
+- Obsidian
 - iA Writer
 - Bear
-- Obsidian
 - OmniFocus
 - Apple Contacts
 - Apple Mail